 Step 5: Replace formulas by values

-The column B contains now the result of a formula.
-We must convert this result into value.
-This is done very easily with a Copy/ Paste special value
+Column B now contains the results of the formula.
+We must convert these results into values.
+This is done very easily with a Copy / Paste Special Value

 - Select your cells in column B and make a simple copy (Ctrl + C)